19 Nov, 2024 @ 19:23

 “Each operation represents an escalation in violence.
 The Guardia Civil cannot continue to confront armed and dangerous mafias without adequate means,” Leal continued.

-The arrest last week of Madrid’s top anti-money laundering cop, Oscar Sanchez – who had €20 million stashed in the walls of his house – goes to show that the problem cannot be measured solely in the number of officers arrested.
+The arrest last week of Madrid’s top anti-money laundering cop, Oscar Sanchez – who had €20 million stashed in the walls of his house – goes to show that the problem of police corruption cannot be measured solely in the number of officers arrested.

-Sanchez was arrested for providing crucial cover to a narco trafficking operation that tried to smuggle 13 tonnes of cocaine into Spain via the port of Algeciras in a single container.
+Sanchez was pinched for providing crucial cover to a narco trafficking operation that tried to smuggle 13 tonnes of cocaine into Spain via the port of Algeciras in a single container.

 It underscored how Spain has now overtaken both Holland and Belgium as the key entry point for the drug into Europe.